Abstract Submission Guide

 3) Abstract Details - The details of your abstract for oral podium/quick shot submissions must be entered in the following pre-determined fields: Objectives, Methods, Results, Conclusion.
-For video abstract submissions, the details should be entered in the following pre-determined fields: Background, Content, Conclusions.
 You may copy and paste text from another source, however it must be done for each field and you must remove any headings.
 Please DO NOT copy and paste scientific symbols as they will not transfer correctly.
 Click on the Omega symbol within each field for a full listing of common scientific symbols and special characters you may insert.

 4) Character Count Restrictions – The text portion of your abstract (Title, Objectives, Methods, Results, Conclusion) must be no more than 2,000 characters in total (characters, not words, and includes spaces).
 This will keep the text of your abstract limited to one page as required by EAST.